SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Introduction

 LLM fingerprints have recently been proposed as a tool to identify, attribute, and trace LLMs by examining their observable behaviors~\citep{pasquini2024llmmap, xu2024instructional, yoon2025intrinsic, zhang2024reef, zeng2024huref}.
 Such methods aim to provide model owners with a verifiable link between a suspicious model and its putative original, enabling detection of model theft or unauthorized reuse~\citep{yoon2025intrinsic, zhang2025matrix}.

 Much of this literature explicitly borrows the metaphor of biological fingerprints from Francis \textbf{Galton}’s \emph{Finger Prints} (1892)~\citep{galton1892finger}: \begin{quotation}

 {\em ``A fingerprint is the pattern formed by friction-ridge skin on the fingertips; this ridge configuration is individually unique and essentially permanent across an individual's lifetime.''} \end{quotation} The analogy suggests that an effective fingerprint should be both unique and persistent, present from the very moment of a model’s ``birth'' at initialization.
 Yet most existing so-called fingerprinting approaches fall short of this standard~\citep{pasquini2024llmmap, xu2024instructional, yoon2025intrinsic, zhang2024reef, zeng2024huref, zhang2025matrix, luan2025robust, tsai2025rofl, alhazbi2025llms}.
-They are defined only after models have been fully trained and converged (finish pretaining), e.g., extracting patterns from parameters or generated text, and thus capture traits that emerge as the model ``grows up'' through exposure to data and optimization.
-In other words, the separability these methods can achieve is less a birthmark of the model itself than an imprint left by its surface training components: data signatures, optimization dynamics, or hyperparameters.
+As shown in~\cref{fig:olmo_verif}, existing methods fail to reliably detect lineage during early pretraining.
+This failure arises because these methods are defined only after models have fully converged, e.g., by extracting patterns from parameters or generated text.
+As a result, the separability they achieve reflects not a birthmark of the model itself, but an imprint of surface-level training components such as data signatures, optimization dynamics, or hyperparameters.
+For example, in \cref{sec:exp_bio}, existing baselines often fail to correctly identify lineage when the training data distribution changes significantly.
 Such methods, therefore, function more as post hoc identifiers than as \textbf{Galtonian fingerprints}—those innate, immutable marks that accompany a model from its very beginning.

-In this work, we propose a stricter notion of an LLM fingerprint: an intrinsic property present at model \textit{initialization} and detectable at \textit{any} time of the subsequent training.
-We observe that untrained models already exhibit seed-dependent preferences (or biases) in token selection.
-The same prompt induces subtle but reproducible biases in next-token probabilities, and that these biases remain measurable.
-Building on this observation, we introduce the evaluation method \textbf{SeedPrints}, designed to isolate initialization-borne fingerprints from confounds arising from data distribution, training duration, optimization noise, or objective choice.
-Under this lens, many existing ``fingerprint'' methods collapse (see~\cref{sec:exp_bio}): their discriminative signal weakens or disappears when models are examined from the early stage of training, or when descendants undergo severe distribution shifts in their training data, indicating that they capture signal related to the subtle training attribute, such as data distribution and hyperparameters, rather than intrinsic marks.